-6.9 The location of the Local Wildlife Sites as identified by the 2007 Local Wildlife Sites Review, which will be protected as such, are shown in Figure 23.
+6.9 The location of the Local Wildlife Sites as identified by the 2007 Local Wildlife Sites Review are shown in Figure 24.

-Figure 23 - Local Wildlife Sites
+Figure 24 - Local Wildlife Sites

 Landscape Allocations

 6.10 There are two principal landscape designations which require recognition at the local level; the Coastal Protection Belt to protect the undeveloped coastline of the rivers Crouch and Roach, and the Upper Roach Valley which protects the important landscape characteristics between the towns of Rayleigh, Hockley, Rochford and Southend.